 Useful Information, Glossary, & Research

-In writing the Sisters of Lazarus series, I have done much research in the history and culture of first century Palestine, as well as delving into the Holy Bible.
+In writing the Sisters of Lazarus series and THE CARPENTER AND HIS BRIDE, I have done much research in the history and culture of first century Palestine, as well as delving into the Holy Bible.

 While this research would not be sufficient to earn a PhD, I was careful in selecting the books, websites, and experts I used as resources.
 I have a software program that contains over two dozen different translations of the Bible and over three dozen biblical resources.
 I used Christian and Jewish websites.
 I used secular as well as biblical archeology websites.

-On a few of these sites, I found interesting information that I had never heard before, some because they had only recently been discovered.
-One thing I did learn; where there are six expert scholars, there can be seven different interpretations and opinions.
-As this is a work of fiction, ultimately, I chose the research that fits the story.
+On a few of these sites, I found interesting information that I had never heard before, some which had only recently been discovered.
+One thing I did learn; where there are six expert scholars, there can be seven different interpretations and opinions on the information.
+As novels are a work of fiction, ultimately, I chose the research that fits the story.

-As some people have asked about different aspects of the story, I created this file of some of the items from my research.
+As some people have asked about different aspects of my novels, I created this page with some of the items from my research.

 29 or 30 days